Understanding Scenario Analysis

-Many times we realize that the actual outcome of an investment is much different than the one we have assumed.
+We often realize that the actual outcome of an investment is much different from the one we have assumed.
 This is because we make assumptions and predict the outcomes based on our assumptions.
 But we never question whether our assumptions are right or wrong?
 Are there any other possibilities?

-When we do best case/ worst case scenario analysis, we consider multiple assumptions.
-In the best case scenario, each input value is set to the best.
-For example, the economy & industry will grow at 6% (best growth rate), we assume best projections and so on.
-Then we determine an outcome.
-This brings us to the situation where we say “if every factor works out to the best, we will have X amount of returns”
+We consider multiple assumptions when we do best case/ worst case scenario analysis.
+In the best-case scenario, each input value is set to the best.
+For example, the economy & industry will grow at 6% (best growth rate), we assume the best projections, etc. Then we determine an outcome.
+This brings us to the situation where we say, “if every factor works out to the best, we will have X amount of returns.”

-On the other hand, when we take worst case scenario, each input value is set to the worse and we can conclude that “if every factor works out to the worse, we will have Y amount of returns”
+On the other hand, when we take the worst-case scenario, each input value is set to the worse, and we can conclude that “if every factor works out to the worse, we will have Y amount of returns.”

 Multiple Scenario Analysis

 Scenario analysis does not have to be restricted to the best and worst cases.
-In fact, most of the time the value of a particular investment is predicted taking multiple scenarios into questions.
-For example if Apple Inc. wants to predict its future sales, then it can take multiple scenarios such as if cell phone industry increases by 10% P.A., we will have X sales, if it increases by 15% P.A. we will have Y sales and if it increases by 20% P.A. we will have Z sales.
-This way they can predict multiple future outcomes and be more prepared.
+In fact, most of the time, the value of a particular investment is predicted by taking multiple scenarios into question.
+For example, suppose Apple Inc. wants to predict its future sales.
+In that case, it can take multiple scenarios, such as if the cell phone industry increases by 10% P.A., we will have X sales, if it increases by 15% P.A., we will have Y sales, and if it increases by 20% P.A. we will have Z sales.
+This way, they can predict multiple future outcomes and be more prepared.